-Alejo’s current book project traces how thinkers in México, Perú, and Argentina turn indigenous knowledges, relativistic physics, psychoanalysis, and genetics into practices that critically transform both science and culture.
+My current book project traces how thinkers in Mexico, Peru, and Argentina transformed Indigenous knowledges, relativistic physics, psychoanalysis, and genetics into practices of critique capable of reshaping both science and culture.

 Write me at alejostark [at] gmail [dot] com.